XiaoDu-flying/XiaoDu-flying.github.io/_pages/about.md

 ## 🎉 News

 ---

+- [2024.6.25]: 🎉To foster development in LLM-powered multi-agent collaboration🤖🤖 and related fields, the ChatDev team has curated a collection of seminal papers📄 presented in an interactive e-book📚 format.
+Explore the latest advancements and download the paper list here: [ebook](https://thinkwee.top/multiagent_ebook)

 - [2024.6.14] Our work related with multi-agent collaboration from the pserspective of cross-team organization that break the isolation nature of single team has been released on [arXiv:2406.08979](https://arxiv.org/abs/2406.08979) first.